The-CORE/blog/raw/infinity_trees/body.md

 There is no one point on the tree that I can point to and say "there's $\pi$".
-And I can't work out if that means that this doesn't contain them, because the tree won't ever stop, and each row is finite, so, I won't ever run out of integers to count with either.
+And I can't work out if that means that this doesn't contain them, because the tree won't ever stop, and each row is finite, so I won't ever run out of integers to count with either.

 <br>

-Additionally, if I was to write $pi$ out in binary, and round it to any precision, I would be able to find that value in the tree, and give it a corresponding number.
+Additionally, if I was to write $\pi$ out in binary, and round it to any precision, I would be able to find that value in the tree, and give it a corresponding number.
 And then I could go to the next digit, and the next digit, and the next, etc. So I think the question becomes: is infinitely approaching $\pi$ equivalent to $\pi$?
+And would that even be enough if it was?

 <br>

-I am not sure what the answer to this question is.
-If the answer is no, then this is just an inefficient way to show that we can match the rationals one-to-one with the integers.
-But I _feel_ like this _might_ not be the case (very dubious).
+I am not sure what the answers to these questions are.
+If the answers are no, then this is just an inefficient way to show that we can match the rationals one-to-one with the integers.
+But I (perhaps rather dubiously) _feel_ like this _might_ not be the case.
 You can create irrationals with infinite series that don't have more terms than there are integers, and the diagonal argument seems to imply that the numbers it deals with can have their digits mapped one-to-one with the positive integers.

 <br>

-These things make it feel like while I can't tell you where on the tree an irrational is, that the tree extends as infinitely far into the reals as the irrationals do.
-But, I don't even know what that sentence really means.
+These things make it feel like while I can't tell you where on the tree an irrational is, that the tree extends 'as infinitely far into the reals as the irrationals do'.
+But I don't even know what that sentence really means.

-### Flattening the tree
+### Attempting to Flatten the Tree

-But, despite that potentially fatal wound, I would like to try to formalise this rather unwieldy tree into a function, that given an integer spits out a real (though, as mentioned above, no particular integer will be able to coax into spitting out an irrational).
+But, despite that potentially fatal wound, I would like to try to formalise this rather unwieldy tree into a function, that given an integer spits out a real (though, as mentioned above, no particular integer will be able to coax it into spitting out an irrational).

 So, what do we want?
 We want some function, lets call it $s(n)$, that takes an